AIQC-Hub/dmqclib/docs/source/tutorial/preparation.rst

 Step 2.1: Generate the Configuration Template
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, create a Python script (e.g., ``run_prepare.py``) and use ``dmqclib`` to generate a configuration template.
+First, use ``dmqclib`` to generate a configuration template.
 This file will contain all the necessary sections for the preparation task.

 .. code-block:: python

    import dmqclib as dm

-   # This creates 'prepare_config.yaml' in the current directory
+   # This creates 'prepare_config.yaml' in '~/aiqc_project/config'
    dm.write_config_template(
-       file_name="prepare_config.yaml",
+       file_name="~/aiqc_project/config/prepare_config.yaml",
        module="prepare"
    )
-   print("Configuration template 'prepare_config.yaml' has been created.")

 Step 2.2: Customize the Configuration File
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, open the newly created ``prepare_config.yaml`` in a text editor.
+Now, open the newly created ``~/aiqc_project/config/prepare_config.yaml`` in a text editor.
 You need to tell ``dmqclib`` where to find your input data and where to save the processed output.

 You will primarily edit two sections: ``path_info_sets`` and ``data_sets``.